 Professor Kate Hext

-My main research projects at present are completion of a book titled Wilde in the Dream Factory: Decadence and Hollywood (contracted to Oxford University Press), a new edition of Oscar Wilde’s plays for Oxford World’s Classics, and, with Alex Murray, co-editing The Oxford Handbook of Oscar Wilde.
+I write and teach on British and American literature, and film, between the late nineteenth and early twentieith centuries.
+I recently finished a book about Oscar Wilde and Hollywood, titled Wilde in the Dream Factory: Decadence and Hollywood (Oxford University Press, pub.
+2024).
+I am also completing a new edition of Oscar Wilde’s plays for Oxford World’s Classics and, with Alex Murray, co-editing The Oxford Handbook of Oscar Wilde.

-Despite my appetite for decadence and frivolity, I have served in many administrative positions in my departments at Exeter and am, all seriousness, actively interested in effective modes of leadership in the university sector.
+Despite my appetite for decadence and frivolity, I have served in many administrative positions in my departments at Exeter and am, all seriousness, interested in effective modes of leadership in the university sector.
 My most significant roles to date, since 2016, have been as Director of Research, Head of Department (through the pandemic), and Director of Global Engagement.
-For some time, most of my teaching has been focused on decadence, cinema and modernism.
-However, I designed and have run (since 2016) the Social Inequality Grand Challenge as part of Exeter’s pioneering programme aimed to engage students in real-life problems: https://www.exeter.ac.uk/students/grandchallenges/
+For some time, most of my teaching has been focused on modernism, cinema and decadence.
+However, I designed and have run (since 2016) the Social Inequality Grand Challenge as part of Exeter’s pioneering programme aimed to engage students in real-life problems: https://www.exeter.ac.uk/students/grandchallenges/ This was a recent winner of an Advance HE CATE award.
+My work on this programme indirectly led, too, to an ESRC grant award for a project on gender inequality, on which I was PI.

 Thematic concerns which shape my research in the late-nineteenth and early-twentieth centuries: